cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 (see Section 7 of {{SIPHASH}}).
 Such superlinear efforts can be employed by an attacker to exhaust resources at or before the input validator; they therefore need to be avoided in a CBOR decoder implementation.
-Note that Tag number definitions and their implementations can add security considerations of this kind; this should then be discussed in the security considerations of the Tag number definition.
+Note that tag number definitions and their implementations can add security considerations of this kind; this should then be discussed in the security considerations of the tag number definition.

 CBOR encoders do not receive input directly from the network and are thus not directly attackable in the same way as CBOR decoders.